google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

   devtoolset-2-toolchain devtoolset-2-gcc-c++ devtoolset-2-gcc-gfortran
 ```

-The GCC 4.8 installation will be located in the _/opt/rh/devtoolset-2/root/usr/bin/_.
+The GCC 4.8 installation will be located in the `/opt/rh/devtoolset-2/root/usr/bin/` directory.

 The GEE build scripts will detect this compiler automatically.
 However, if you
-wish switch the environment to use GCC 4.8 in a shell, execute:
+wish to switch the environment to use GCC 4.8 in a shell, execute:

 ```bash
 source /opt/rh/devtoolset-2/enable